joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Setlength(), setheight() and setwidth() to the standard limpet library Initial sdf modeller tool
   Allow user to explicitly set the x,y position of a point on a flexipath by typing in its position.
+  Added extra colour definitions to the stanard limpet library Added circular paste funtion to the limpet  library Added SaveSolids statement to Limpet
+  Added Flipdistal, fliphorizontal and flipvertical to limpet

 Fixed
-  Slice was showing estimated time wrong if it was more than a day
+  Slice was showing estimated time wrong if it was more than a day Index()  function not working

 Changed
   Platelet width from int to double to allow fractions of millimetres